ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### FindEvenInactiveGameObject<T>/1

-  > `public static GameObject FindEvenInactiveGameObject<T>(string gameObjectName = "") where T : Component`
+  > `public static GameObject FindEvenInactiveGameObject<T>(string gameObjectName = null) where T : Component`

   * Type Params
    * `GameObject` - The component type that needs to be on an ancestor of the wanted .
 Must be a subclass of .
   * Parameters
    * `string gameObjectName` - The name of the wanted .
-If it contains a '/' character, this method traverses the hierarchy like a path name.
+If it contains a '/' character, this method traverses the hierarchy like a path name, beginning on the game object that has a component of type .
   * Returns
    * `GameObject` - The  with name  and an ancestor that has a .
-If no  is found  is returned.
+If no such  is found  is returned.

-Finds all  s with a given name and an ancestor that has a specific component.
+Finds the first  with a given name and an ancestor that has a specific component.
 This method returns active as well as inactive  s in the scene.
+It doesn't return assets.
+For performance reasons it is recommended to not use this function every frame.
+Cache the result in a member variable at startup instead.

+#### FindEvenInactiveComponents<T>/0

+  > `public static T[] FindEvenInactiveComponents<T>() where T : Object`

+  * Type Params
+   * `T[]` - The component type to search for.
+Must be a subclass of .
+  * Parameters
+   * _none_
+  * Returns
+   * `T[]` - All the found components.
+If no component is found an empty array is returned.

+Finds all components of a given type.
+This method returns components from active as well as inactive  s in the scene.
+It doesn't return assets.
+For performance reasons it is recommended to not use this function every frame.
+Cache the result in a member variable at startup instead.

+#### FindEvenInactiveComponent<T>/0

+  > `public static T FindEvenInactiveComponent<T>() where T : Component`

+  * Type Params
+   * `T` - The component type to search for.
+Must be a subclass of .
+  * Parameters
+   * _none_
+  * Returns
+   * `T` - The found component.
+If no component is found  is returned.

+Finds the first component of a given type.
+This method returns components from active as well as inactive  s in the scene.
 It doesn't return assets.
 For performance reasons it is recommended to not use this function every frame.
 Cache the result in a member variable at startup instead.

 ---